selemondev/create-react-next/README.md

 ## Options

 You can also pass command line arguments to set up a new project non-interactively.
-Run `create-react-next --help` to see the available command line arguments:
+Run `@selemondev/create-react-next --help` to see the available command line arguments:

 ```bash
 Usage: @selemondev/create-react-next@latest <project-name> [options]